 AI-generated artwork provided flexibility for developing a variety of materials but maintaining a consistent style and integrating it with the instructional content of the game posed continuous hurdles.
 The need to strike a balance between creativity and instructional aims often resulted in compromises in both the design of the game and its efficacy in teaching.

 The visual design of 'PyAdventures' has played a crucial role in the game's development since its beginning.
-The development of the game icon (Figure 6) demonstrates its journey from an initial concept to a perfected educational tool.
+The development of the game icon (Figure 6) demonstrates its journey from an initial concept to a perfect educational tool.
 The game's logo is symbolised by it and serves as the initial point of contact for the player.
 The ultimate emblem is a vibrant and alluring graphic that effectively encapsulates the core nature of the educational journey it represents.
 Furthermore, it symbolises the primary concept of the game's theme.